There are plenty of Sanity projects in production already, but we still think there's work to be done. This is our short-term and long-term roadmap.

 Revision history APIs

 All documents in Sanity have revision histories with attribution as to who made the change.
 Every patch that goes in gets stored.
 This is already in place.
-What's missing however is the APIs to get at the revision history of documents.
-Also: you'll probably want us to squash commit histories for you so that you don't get super detailed revision logs for everything.
-The time we store revisions will probably also be decided by what plan your project is on.
+What's missing however is the APIs to get at the revision history of documents and display this history to the user.

 There’s so much great tooling and integrations available for GraphQL that we definitely need to support it.
 Sanity already has GROQ, a general purpose graph oriented query API, but we’re also adding a GraphQL API in addition to it.
 In fact, we’re building a translator going from GraphQL to GROQ.
 Watch this presentation to learn how we’re going about it.